potoshk/potos-docs/docs/advance/accounts.md

 ## Types of Accounts

-The Universal BCOS platform distinguishes between two primary types of accounts:
+The FISCO BCOS platform distinguishes between two primary types of accounts:

 - **Externally-Owned Account (EOA):** These accounts are controlled by individuals holding the corresponding private keys.
 - **Contract Account:** A smart contract deployed to the network, controlled by code.